 Gun show operators file lawsuit against board that oversees state-owned Del Mar Fairgrounds

 The family-owned company that operates the Crossroads of the West gun show filed a federal lawsuit Tuesday, Jan.
-22, against the
+22, against the Del Mar Fairgrounds, challenging its suspension of the weekend event that has been held there for more than 30 years.

 The 22nd District Agricultural Association Board of Directors, which oversees activities at the state-owned fairgrounds, voted to stop the shows after December until staff members develop a policy that could ban the sale and possession of firearms on the property.